The Bankrate promise

 As mentioned in the introduction, there are times when you may be required to carry extra coverage, such as when you finance or lease your vehicle.
 Full coverage may be required to ensure the vehicle is financially accounted for even while not being paid off in full, since the lender’s name would be on the title.
 Some endorsements you may consider adding include:

-- Commercial use If you ever use your vehicle for business purposes, this coverage could be useful in ensuring you are covered in accidents.
+- Commercial use: If you ever use your vehicle for business purposes, like delivering pizzas, this coverage could be useful in ensuring you are covered in accidents.
 If your vehicle is owned or strictly used for business purposes, a separate business auto insurance policy may be more beneficial.

 - Gap insurance: This option kicks in to pay the difference between what you owe on the vehicle and what the insurance company pays you if the vehicle is declared a total loss.